bcaffo/MOOCtalk/washington01072014/index.md

 ---
 ## Examples
 > - Traditional in person teaching generally has characterists of: in person, lecture style, non-scalable, high cost, restricted access with a large amount of instructor interaction valued credentialing
-> - "Tranditional" online courses are online or blended online and in person and otherwise try to approximate tranditional in person classes.
+> - "Tranditional" online courses are online or blended online and in person and otherwise try to approximate traditional in person classes.
-> - Online interactive learning (OIL Code School, Code academy) pimary characteristics are student-paced interactive learning
+> - Online interactive learning (OIL Code School, Code academy) primary characteristics are student-paced interactive learning
 > - Intelligent tutoring systems (SWIRL), like OILs just not online
 > - Khan Academy is online, interactive, scalable and low cost
 > - Other modalities : iTunes U, OpenCourseware, Udemy